robfatland/cloudsecurity/GCP/STRIDES/README.md

 and is GB in size.
 Most Containers are measured in MB rather than GB and are much more efficient on a machine's resources.

+* Which is why containers are what all of the cool kids are using these days.

 ## Cloud Storage

 * Binary large-object storage